-Thanks to the Affordable Care Act, colorectal screening is among a list of preventive services that generally are free for people who have health insurance and are between the ages of 50 and 75.
+Thanks to the Affordable Care Act of 2010 , colorectal screening is among a list of preventive services that generally are free for people who have health insurance and are between the ages of 50 and 75.
 That eliminates the last reason for avoiding something that could save your life.

 4. Skipping a daily aspirin

 Not everyone over 50 should take an aspirin every day.
 But it can make sense for those with certain potentially life-threatening health conditions.
 According to the Mayo Clinic: